How should I prepare for the Admissions Test?

 For those with similar qualification to many who were accepted, it's not a satisfying answer, however, many accepted candidates are re-applicants who've had more time to learn, gain experience and mature.
 Often, the judgment of selection committee members is more "not quite ready" than "will-never-accept."

-If you want to strengthen your qualifications, you can consider re-taking the admissions test, re-taking undergraduate science courses, taking additional science courses, and/or applying to formal post-baccalaureate programs geared toward helping candidates strengthen their qualifications.
+If you want to strengthen your qualifications, you can consider re-taking the admissions test, re-taking undergraduate science courses, taking additional science courses, and/or applying to formal post-baccalaureate (Post-bac) programs geared toward helping candidates strengthen their qualifications.
+The National Association of Advisors for the Health Professions (NAAHP) has posted an excellent introduction to post-bac programs in their Resources for Students.

 Many re-applicants are accepted!
-For example, at the KU School of Medicine, about one-third of the seats usually go to re-applicants.
+For example, at the KU School of Medicine, one-fourth to one-third of the seats usually go to re-applicants.

 If medicine or veterinary medicine, and you're not accepted as a re-applicant, you may want to consider applying to international schools.